On a ridgetop in Duluth, bird watchers keep eyes on the fall skies.

 A red-tailed hawk flew overhead, and we watched as it plunged over the banding station.
 Ten minutes later, the staff radio crackled.

 Counter Frank Nicoletti holds a goshawk.

-Soon, education director Debbie Waters was showing us a hatch-year hawk still in baby feathers, with a disfigured beak and dried blood on its feet from a recent meal.
-Instead of screaming, it glared at us and kept its beak wide open — the red-tail's show of aggression, Water said.
+Soon, we were looking at a hatch-year hawk still in baby feathers, with a disfigured beak and dried blood on its feet from a recent meal.
+Instead of screaming, it glared at us and kept its beak wide open — the red-tail's show of aggression.

 It was a little underweight, only 700 grams, and its tail had only the barest tinge of the red it would later become.
-But to Torsten, who adopted it and got to fling it back into the sky, it was the most beautiful hawk in the world.
+But to the onlooker who got to fling it back into the sky, it was the most beautiful hawk in the world.

 For seasoned bird watchers, a Big Day is seeing thousands of hawks.
 But for us, seeing even a few of these splendid birds was Big Day enough.

 Getting there: Hawk Ridge is along Skyline Parkway in East Duluth.

 People driving up Interstate 35 should turn right onto London Road, also Minnesota 61.
 Turn left onto 43rd Avenue.
 At Glenwood Street, turn left, then right onto Skyline Parkway.

 A goshawk screams after it's banded on Hawk Ridge.

 When to go: Volunteers and naturalists are on hand every day from late August through October.
 Weekdays are a good time to go, because weekends can bring crowds, even busloads, of people.